Oh god. I'm one of those people.

-I quit my good-paying, secure, health-insured, 9-5 job to be a full-time travel blogger.
+I quit my good-paying, secure, health-insured, full-time job to be a travel blogger.
 No, it’s not April Fool’s Day, and this isn’t clickbait.

 - Monday, Feb 3, 2020: I submitted my 2 weeks notice.